zencart/documentation/content/dev/code/158_language_files.md

 }
 ```

-If you are loading a storefront language file on the admin side, the `loadExtraLanguageFiles` first parameter must be preceded by `DIR_FS_CATALOG`, i.e.
+As noted above, if you are loading a storefront language file on the admin side, the `loadExtraLanguageFiles` first parameter must be preceded by `DIR_FS_CATALOG`, i.e.
 ```
      $languageLoader->loadExtraLanguageFiles(DIR_FS_CATALOG .
 DIR_FS_CATALOG .
 DIR_WS_LANGUAGES,  $_SESSION['language'], $filename, $folder);
 ```